rslavin/sirken-bot/readme.md

 # Sirken Bot
 ###### They say I give *respawn times*.

-Interactive discord bot who stores and updates times of death, pops and watch merbs and their eta
+Interactive discord bot who stores and updates times of death, pops and watch mobs and their eta

 ### LIST OF COMMANDS
 ```
   [!help]         - Show the help
-  [!get]          - Show the status of a Merb
+  [!get]          - Show the status of a mob
-  [!tod]          - Update the ToD of a Merb
+  [!tod]          - Update the ToD of a mob
-  [!pop]          - A Merb is popped
+  [!pop]          - A mob is popped
   [!earthquake]   - omg omg omg (be careful, will reset all pop date/time!)
-  [!watch]        - Keep an eye on your merbs
+  [!watch]        - Keep an eye on your mobs
-  [!merbs]        - List name and aliases of supported Merbs
+  [!mobs]        - List name and aliases of supported mobs
   [!about]        - About Sirken Bot
 ```

 ### !get
-Print all merbs due to spawn:
+Print all mobs due to spawn:
 ```
 !get all
 ```
-Print all merbs in window
+Print all mobs in window
 ```
 !get windows
 ```
-Print all merbs of the specified tag
+Print all mobs of the specified tag
 ```
 !get ntov
  ```
- Get a specified merb
+ Get a specified mob
  ```
 !get Lord Bob
 ```
-Get more info about a specified merb
+Get more info about a specified mob
 ```
 !get Lord Bob info
 ```

 ### !tod & !pop
-With these commands you will update respectively time of death and pop time of a single merb.
+With these commands you will update respectively time of death and pop time of a single mob.
-Pop times are used to calculate merb eta only if newer than tod.
+Pop times are used to calculate mob eta only if newer than tod.
 Both commands share the same syntax.

-Simplest way to update a merb (to current date)
+Simplest way to update a mob (to current date)
 ```
 !tod Lord Bob now
 ```